CiaranWelsh/pycotools3/docs/source/Examples/cross_validations.rst

 .. note::

-   The `cross_validation_depth` argument specifies far to go combinatorially.
+   The `cross_validation_depth` argument specifies how far to go combinatorially.
 For instance, when `cross_validation_depth=2` and there are 4 datasets, all combinations of 2 datasets for experiments and 2 for validation will be applied.

 .. warning::